 6. Remember your WHY- why you chose to book your session

 This is a big one…and everyone has a different WHY.
 Whether it’s celebrating a milestone birthday or anniversary, hitting your goal weight, surviving a difficult transition, or honoring your self-love journey- remember that in booking your boudoir session you chose to show up for yourself.
 Remember the value in honoring your story in photographs and that this is SO much more powerful than any silly nerves that might show up for you on session day.
 You’ve got this.

 7. Practice the poses

 My BOUDOIR POSING GUIDE: 5 Essential Poses and How to Master Them is a fabulous head start on learning how to nail some of the poses we’ll do in the studio.
-I URGE you to read through this if you are feeling nervous about posing.
-Practice these 5 poses at home a few times and by the time it’s ready for your session you’ll feel like an old pro.
+Practice these 5 poses at home a few times and by the time it’s ready for your session you’ll feel like a pro.

 8. Practice self care